John-Brandon/pWNP_Makah/Readme.md

 This *P*<sub>*m**a**x*</sub> hyper-prior is the product of two components, one fixed and one random.
 The fixed component is the relative abundance of WNP gray whales in the ENP migration.
 In Model 2B, the relative abundance is fixed equal to the 99th percentile of the WNP abundance estimate (the WNP upper bound) divided by the 1st percentile of ENP abundance (the ENP lower bound).
 I ran some sensitivity tests on this assumption for Model 1B back in 2013, and the results were robust.
 I haven't run sensitivity tests for Model 2B.

 Nevertheless, the first thing to to do is to make sure the relative abundance parameter is calculated properly.
-The other component of *P*<sub>*m**a**x*</sub> is, the proportion of the WNP stock that joins the ENP migration (*m*).
+The other component of *P*<sub>*m**a**x*</sub> is, the proportion of the WNP stock that has an ENP migration route (*m*).
 That proportion is uncertain, and treated as a random variable.
 It is multiplied by the relative abundance parameter in the JAGS code further below.

 ``` r
 # Checking here that my calculations of the "rel_abun" parameter are consistent: